cpwr-devops/DevOps-Examples-Doc/docs/apis/topaz_cli.md

 ```

 ### Using Topaz for Enterprise Data
 If any of the test cases to be executed use the Topaz for Enterprise Data element, the CLI must setup the parameters required by TED.
-These include the --ces-url parameter and optionally the --siteid and --customerid if cloud licensing is used.
-Furthermore the File-AID services ip address and port (for the Connection Manager), and the File-AID workspace must be set by the parameters --file-aid-service-ip, --file-aid-service-port, and --file-aid-workspace.
+These include the `--ces-url` parameter and optionally the `--siteid` and `--customerid` if cloud licensing is used.
+Furthermore the File-AID services ip address and port (for the Connection Manager), and the File-AID workspace must be set by the parameters `--file-aid-service-ip`, `--file-aid-service-port`, and `--file-aid-workspace`.
 Example of not using the repository and assuming that the TotalTestConfiguration folder is located in the current folder
 ```
 TotalTestFTCLI.bat --environment testenv --root-folder /testdata/jenkins/ws/ --file . --ces-url http://ces.xyz.com --file-aid-service-ip 1.2.3.4 --file-aid-service-port 1234 --file-aid-workspace utils/fileaidws --recursive -u XATUSER -p 123456